 Ms. Derby reported that the Board previously entered into an agreement with Houston Downtown Management District (“HDMD”) for the design and construction of the trellis modifications at Market Square Park in the amount of $500,000.
 She stated that the agreement stipulated that any funds remaining following construction would be returned to the Authority.
 Ms. Derby stated that the staff has recommended an amendment to the agreement that would allow the remaining funds to be retained by HDMD for future capital maintenance.

-After discussion, Director Sabino moved that the Board authorize execution of an amendment of the agreement to allow the remaining project funds to be retained by HDMD for future maintenance.
+After discussion, Director Sabino moved that the Board authorize execution of an amendment of the agreement to allow the remaining project funds to be retained by HDMD for future capital maintenance projects for Market Square Park.
 Director Mandel seconded the motion and it carried unanimously.

 Main Street Corridor E/W Improvements Project

-Ms. Derby reported that the EDC had approved a change order submitted by Jerdon Enterprises, Inc. in the amount of $12,622 for additional time to complete the foundation for installation of light poles on the East/West sidewalk improvements.
+Ms. Derby reported that the EDC had approved a change order submitted by Jerdon Enterprises, Inc. in the amount of $12,622 for foundation work and additional time to allow for the installation of light poles on the East/West sidewalk improvements.

 After discussion, Director Mandel moved that the Board ratify approval of the change order submitted by Jerdon Enterprises, Inc. Director Sabino seconded the motion and it carried by unanimous vote.

 HOUSTON DOWNTOWN MANAGEMENT DISTRICT